|Understanding of contamination (20% of overall score)||5|

 |Gender (10% of overall score)||6|

 |Information management and reporting (10% of overall score)||6|

 |Planning and tasking (10% of overall score)||6|

 |Land release outputs and Article 4 compliance (20% of overall score)||5|

 In 2018, Bosnia and Herzegovina (BiH) finalised a new national mine action strategy for 2018–25, which was subsequently adopted in January 2019.
 While the new strategy addresses all contamination, including cluster munition remnants (CMR), BiH has still to elaborate a plan and associated timeframe for completion of CMR clearance.
 Norwegian People’s Aid (NPA), however, reported having a strategy in place to release CMR-contaminated areas together with the BiH Armed Forces and the entity Civil Protections.
 But CMR clearance output in 2018 was small, as in previous years, putting into serious doubt whether BiH will meet its March 2021 Convention on Cluster Munitions (CCM) Article 4 clearance deadline.

-- BiH should accelerate clearance of CMR to fulfil its CCM Article 4 obligations in advance of its treaty deadline.
+BiH should accelerate clearance of CMR immediately to fulfil its CCM Article 4 obligations in advance of its treaty deadline.

-- BiH should formally adopt the amended demining law which was drafted in 2017.
+BiH should adopt, without further delay, the amended demining law drafted in 2017.

-- BiH should implement the recommendations of both the United Nations Development Programme (UNDP) Mine Action Governance and Management Assessment of 2015, and the 2016 performance audit report of the Audit Office of the Institutions of BiH.
-In particular, BiH should continue reforming and strengthening the governance and management of the mine action programme.
+BiH should implement the recommendations of both the 2015 United Nations Development Programme (UNDP) Mine Action Governance and Management Assessment, and the 2016 performance audit report of the Audit Office of the Institutions of BiH.1 In particular, BiH should continue reforming and strengthening the governance and management of the mine action programme.